RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 - Capacitors C59, C60, and C61 have leaked.
 - A PCB trace around pin 19 of the cartridge connector is corroded.

 For transparency, I did not notice the corroded trace at first.
-It was pointed out by Mark from the YouTube channel The Retro Channel while we were discussing the fault on this SNES over Discord.
+It was pointed out by Mark from the YouTube channel The Retro Channel while we were discussing the fault with this SNES over Discord.
 Thanks, Mark!

 <p align="center">
     <img src="Images/Main_01.jpeg" alt="Description" width="800">